Every time you walk into a room, color impacts how you feel.

 In this video, you will see the transformative power six different paint colors have on a single master bedroom.

 The intersection of color, mood and emotion is of great interest to homeowners–particularly when it comes to, the bedroom.

 Color choice is personal and highly subjective: use this video to help shape your color journey as you design your own unique sleeping space.
 Highlights from the paint colors featured in the video include...

 Light green and blue create a feeling of relaxation

 Pale colors like dusty lavender, ballet pink and sky blue are comfortable and easy to live with.
 They feel positive and encourage expression, while enhancing other colors.

 Neutrals go beyond gray and brown into earthy hues like slate, clay, sand and ochre.
 Colors in this family can be warm or cool, but are always reliable and levelheaded.
 And because they transition beautifully with shifting light, they're a good choice for rooms used throughout the day.

-Select a Benjamin Moore® color below to see how it influences the mood of this room.
+Select a Benjamin Moore color to see how paint truly transforms a room.